-This motivates us to consider a fixed budget ranking and selection (R\&S) problem with streaming data where new input data arrive over time in batches of possibly varying sizes.
-A procedure for fixed budget R\&S aims to achieve a probability of correct selection (PCS) as high as possible with a given simulation budget.
-Our proposed procedure for the streaming data setting is built on the Optimal Computing Budget Allocation (OCBA) algorithm, which is one of the most widely applied and studied algorithms for fixed budget R\&S with a fixed input distribution.
+A procedure for fixed budget R\&S aims to achieve a probability of correct selection (PCS) as high as possible with a given computing budget.
+Our proposed procedure for the streaming data set is built on the Optimal Computing Budget Allocation (OCBA) algorithm, which is one of the most widely applied and studied algorithms for fixed budget R\&S with a fixed input distribution.
 It computes the budget allocation rule by repeatedly maximizing an approximate PCS objective in each iteration with plug-in estimators of design performances.
-OCBA was first proposed in \cite{chen2000simulation} and was shown to converge asympotically to the optimal allocation rule in \cite{Li2021on}.
-The statistical validity of OCBA crucially relies on the stationarity of the underlying input distribution, which implies that the simulation outputs are independent and identically distributed (i.i.d.) samples even though they are generated in different iterations of the algorithm.
+OCBA was first proposed in \cite{chen2000simulation} and was shown to converge asymptotically to the optimal allocation rule in \cite{Li2021on}.
+The statistical validity of OCBA crucially relies on the stationarity of the underlying input distribution, which implies that the performance evaluations are independent and identically distributed (i.i.d.) samples even though they are generated in different iterations of the algorithm.
 Hence, the performance estimation error diminishes as more samples are generated over iterations, leading to convergence of the allocation policy to the optimal policy.
 OCBA have been extended in the past years to various problems such as subset selection (\cite{chen2008efficient} and \cite{gao2015efficient}), contextual R\&S (\cite{gao2019selecting} and \cite{jin2019optimal}), multi-objective (\cite{lee2004optimal}), finding simplest good designs (\cite{jia2013efficient} and \cite{yan2012efficient}), maximizing opportunity cost (\cite{gao2017new}), robust R\&S under input uncertainty (\cite{gao2017robust}), and many others.
-All of these works either assume a known input distributions or consider an empirical input distribution estimated with a fixed set of input data, where the performance samples for the same design follow the same input distribution over iterations.
+We refer the reader to \cite{chen2011stochastic} for a comprehensive tutorial on OCBA.
+All of these works either assume known input distributions or consider an empirical input distribution estimated with a fixed set of input data, where the performance evaluations for the same design follow the same input distribution over iterations.